 1. Samsung UN65RU7100FXZA 65-Inch 4K UHD 7 Series

 A Well Rounded Workhorse of a TV

-And with both a built in streaming guide and support for Alexa and Google, watching the programming you want on these Samsung TVs is as simple as you want to make it.
-You can even listen wirelessly to your favorite movies and games thanks to Samsung's inclusion of Bluetooth.
+And with both a built-in streaming guide and support for Alexa and Google Assistant, watching the programming you want on these Samsung TVs is as simple as you want to make it.
+You can even listen wirelessly to your favorite movies and games thanks to the inclusion of Bluetooth support.